Prepare an Investor Ready Business Plan

 Barriers to Entry

 Along with giving the details of what your product or service is and who your customers are, you also have to inform your investors how you will prevent your competitors from taking away your customers.
-The barriers to entry section outlines your business strategy to keep your competitors at bay and grow in the market.
+The barriers to entry section outline your business strategy to keep your competitors at bay and grow in the market.
 Investors need to feel comfortable about the soundness of your strategy before they invest in your venture.